 Know the terrain on which you are working.
-Find hidden obstacles by walking through and inspecting the area prior to operating your tractor on it.
-Mark obstacles, such as, rocks, ruts or holes with a 6 firm prove and red flag and stay well clear of these obstacles when operating.
+Find hidden obstacles by walking through and inspecting the area prior to operating you tractor on it.
+Mark obstacles, such as, rocks, ruts or holes with a 6 ft long pole and red flag and stay well clear of these obstacles when operating.

-Operate your tractor at a ground speed slow enough to insure complete control at all times.
+Operate your tractor at a ground speed flow enough to insure complete control at all times.